APILASTRI/DCASE_Task2_UMINHO/README.md

 Clone this repository from Github.

 ##### 2. Download datasets
-We will launch the datasets in three stages.
-So, please download the datasets in each stage:
 - Development dataset
   - Download `dev_data_<Machine_Type>.zip` from https://zenodo.org/record/3678171.
 - "Additional training dataset", i.e. the evaluation dataset for training